GentleZhu/Shift-Robust-GNNs/README.md

 | GCN | 59.3 (1.2) |  89.6 (0.9) |
 | SR-GCN | 61.6 (0.6) | 91.3 (0.5) |

-## Apply SRGNN
+## Apply SRGNN and DAGNN
+SRGNN is our method and DAGNN is our first reference implementation for [domain adversarial neural network(DANN)](https://arxiv.org/pdf/1505.07818.pdf) in GNNs.
 There are two hyper-parameter in our shift-robust function.
-One is λ for the regularization and B as the minimal weight of instance re-weighting in Equation 10 of the main paper.
+One is alpha for the regularization and beta as the minimal weight of instance re-weighting in Equation 10 of the main paper.

+``
+python toy_gnn.py
+``

+Please refer to [toy_gnn.py](./toy_gnn.py) for reference implementation of ours and DANN (more comparison in Table 4 of the main paper).
+We recommend to implement your new distributional-shift method as a classification head as what we did in ToyGNN.